cloudeight/style-guidelines/CONTRIBUTING.md

 4. Read through the current code, pick up on how the developers have approached the project and try and get a feel for the same workflow.
 5. All relevant documentation and README.md files should be updated reflecting all the changes made in the update.
 6. Create a single pull request per feature, if you've added multiple features, send multiple pull requests.

-## Code of Conduct

-We aim to create an open and welcoming environment to all developers of all skill levels within all our projects.

-### Do

-  - Use friendly and welcoming language.
-  - Be respectful of other peoples viewpoints and experiences.
-  - Accept constructive criticism.
-  - Focus on what is best for the community and the project.

-### Don't

-  - Use offensive, derogatory or abusive language.
-  - Make personal or political attacks to other users.
-  - Publish others' private information without explicit permission.

-Any use of unacceptable behavior should be reported to a team member.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

-## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/version/1/4/).